5 Ways Marketing & Business Development Can Work Together for Business ACollttractionFebruary 25, 2020

 Coordinate Marketing Plays Together

-There are a lot of awareness campaigns, big ad spends and “wish upon a star” lead generation campaigns in this industry.
+There are a lot of awareness campaigns, big ad spends and “wish upon a star” lead generation campaigns in the industry.
 We’ll call these “hunting with nets,” and the fish are getting much smarter about how to avoid them.
-But the EDOs and IPAs of the future will begin designing strategic, coordinated marketing plays that involve both departments working closely together to target a smaller number of businesses that can make a bigger impact on your region.
-We refer to this as “hunting with spears,” and it’s a sophisticated approach to business attraction (often utilized by the private sector) that involves a timely mix of digital advertising, direct mail, email and other methods to influence and educate companies about your region.
+But the EDOs and the IPAs of the future will utilize an Account-Based Marketing approach, where they design strategic, coordinated marketing plays that involve both business development and marketing working closely together.
+Let’s call this “hunting with spears,” and it’s a sophisticated approach to business attraction (often utilized by the private sector) that targets a smaller number of prospects that can make a bigger impact on your region.
+It involves a timely mix of digital advertising, direct mail, email and other methods to influence and educate target firms about your region.
 In football terms, this is a 10-play, 80-yard drive, not a Hail Mary.
+See our case study with One Columbus for an example of how this works and contact us for more information if you’d be interested in shifting to ABM for economic development.

 If we had to sum up all of these in five words, they’d be: trust, communication, transparency, communication (yes, it deserves another mention) and coordination.